tony-held-carb/feedback_portal/diagnostics/README.md

 - No admin rights required for most operations
 - Corporate environment may require IT approval for changes
 - Document all changes and results for IT support
+- GitHub CLI method is most reliable in corporate environments

 ## Contact Information
 For additional support, share diagnostic results and this README with IT department.